Bird species

-These are the bird species on the BDI website.
-Within each species group, the species in that group are listed alphabetically.
-Species in italics are names which have recently been changed, but which are still very much in use.
+These are the bird species with texts on the BDI website.
+We have arranged them in groups (such as dove, lark, gull, etc).
+Within each group, the species are listed alphabetically.
+Species with their names in italics (such as the Cape Turtle Dove) have recently had their names changed, but the old names are still very much in use by many birders.

 Bokmakierie: Bokmakierie